-(\) Started on the day of surgery at 6pm or at least 4 hours after surgery, which ever is latest

-(\\) Reduce dose to 20mg if eGFR <30ml/min or if patient weighs <50Kg.
-For patients weighing over 120kg, refer to guideline 'Heparin Dose Adjustment, Adult Patients With Very High or Very Low Body Weight' on Staffnet - Clinical Guideline Repository.
+() Started on the day of surgery at 6pm or at least 4 hours after surgery, which ever is latest () Reduce dose to 20mg if CrCl <30ml/min or if patient weighs <50Kg.
+For some patients weighing over 120kg, the dose may need to be increased.
+Please refer to guidelines